joomcode/e2ed/README.md

 `your-project/e2ed/bin/runDocker.sh` (until the test passes).
 For example, if it is equal to three, the test will be run no more than three times.

+`pageStabilizationInterval: number`: after navigating to the page, `e2ed` will wait until the page is stable for the specified time in millisecond, and only after that it will consider the page loaded.
+This parameter can be overridden on a specific page instance.

 `printTestLogsInConsole: boolean`: if true, print test logs to the console (literally in console.log).

 `reportFileName: string | null`: the name of the file under which, after running the tests,